5.1 Child Sexual Exploitation: Guidance

 In cases where CSE is perpetrated by another child, professionals should consider a safeguarding response for the perpetrator by following the usual procedures for responding to concerns of abuses and neglect.

-See BSCB procedure on Delayed reporting for require response to allegations of historical abuse.
+See BSCP procedure on Delayed reporting for require response to allegations of historical abuse.

 Multi-agency Sexual Exploitation Risk Assessment Conference (MSERAC)